Amiga: Legacy

 AmigaOS and MorphOS are commercial proprietary operating systems.
 AmigaOS 4, based on AmigaOS 3.1 source code with some parts of version 3.9, is developed by Hyperion Entertainment and runs on PowerPC based hardware.
 MorphOS, based on some parts of AROS source code, is developed by MorphOS Team and is continued on Apple and other PowerPC based hardware.

 There is also AROS, a free and open source operating system (re-implementation of the AmigaOS 3.1 APIs), for Amiga 68k, x86 and ARM hardware (one version runs Linux-hosted on the Raspberry Pi).
 In particular, AROS for Amiga 68k hardware aims to create an open source Kickstart ROM replacement for emulation purpose and/or for use on real "classic" hardware.

 Magazines

 Amiga Format continued publication until 2000.
 Amiga Active was launched in 1999 and was published until 2001.

-Several magazines are in publication today: Amiga Future, which is available in both English and German; Bitplane.it, a bimonthly magazine in Italian; and AmigaPower, a long-running French magazine.
-Print magazine Amiga Addict started publication in 2020.
+Several magazines are in publication today: Print magazine Amiga Addict started publication in 2020.Amiga Future, which is available in both English and German; Bitplane.it, a bimonthly magazine in Italian; and AmigaPower, a long-running French magazine.

-Trade Shows
+Trade shows

-The Amiga continues to be popular enough that fans to support conferences such as Amiga37 which had over 50 vendors.
+The Amiga continues to be popular enough that fans continue to support conferences such as Amiga37 which had over 50 vendors.